wmira/react-sidenav/README.md

 ```

-1. CSS - you would need to set a css to style the navigation.
+1.CSS - you would need to set a css to style the navigation.
 A sample is included under css/default.css.
 The
 default top level classname is "sidenav".
 You should be able to change the style using the "className" property.
 This
-enable clients to use sidenav with different styles.
+enable you to use the same instance with different style.

-2. Via Configuration - you can create a sidenav instance using a navigation configuration as per below:
+2.Via Configuration - you can create a sidenav instance using a navigation configuration as per below:

 ```javascript
 var SideNav = require("react-sidenav");